amankedia/Image-Sliding/README.md

 # Image-Sliding
 Image sliding with mouse animations
 An image slider similar to owl carousel coded from scratch.
 Mouse movement transitions have been added.
+For information regarding any bugs or usage please contact me on amanked1992@gmail.com